gojek/clickstream-web/docs/limitations.md

 # Limitations

-This section list down all the limitation & caveats of the SDK.
-Limitations are mainly caused due to dependency on other technologies etc.
+We have listed all known limitations & caveats of the SDK.
+Most limitations are a result of the underlying web technologies or APIs being used.

 ## SDK works only with HTTPS